9 Hypothesis Testing

 data frame.
 It was the observed difference of \(\widehat{p}_{m} -\widehat{p}_{d} = 0.563 - 0.529 = 0.034 = 3.4\%\) in favor of metal songs.

 Fifth, the null distribution is the sampling distribution of the test statistic assuming the null hypothesis \(H_0\) is true.
 Let’s unpack these ideas slowly.
 The key to understanding the null distribution is that the null hypothesis \(H_0\) is assumed to be true.
-We are not saying that \(H_0\) is true at this point, we are only assuming it to be true for hypothesis testing purposes.
+We are not saying that \(H_0\) is true at this point, we are only assuming it to be true for hypothesis-testing purposes.
 In our case, this corresponds to our hypothesized universe of no difference in popularity rates.
 Assuming the null hypothesis \(H_0\), also stated as “Under \(H_0\),” how does the test statistic vary due to sampling variation?
 In our case, how will the difference in sample proportions \(\widehat{p}_{m} - \widehat{p}_{f}\) vary due to sampling under \(H_0\)?
 Recall from Subsection 7.3.4 that distributions displaying how point estimates vary due to sampling variation are called sampling distributions.
 The only additional thing to keep in mind about null distributions is that they are sampling distributions assuming the null hypothesis \(H_0\) is true.

 Sixth, the \(p\)-value is the probability of obtaining a test statistic just as extreme as or more extreme than the observed test statistic assuming the null hypothesis \(H_0\) is true.
 You can think of the \(p\)-value as a quantification of “surprise”: assuming \(H_0\) is true, how surprised are we with what we observed?
 Or in our case, in our hypothesized universe of no difference in genre popularity, how surprised are we that we observed higher popularity rates of 0.034 from our collected samples if no difference in genre popularity exists?
 Very surprised?
 Somewhat surprised?

 The \(p\)-value quantifies this probability, or what proportion had a more “extreme” result?
-Here, extreme is defined in terms of the alternative hypothesis \(H_A\) that metal popularity is a higher rate than deep house.
+Here, extreme is defined in terms of the alternative hypothesis \(H_A\) that metal popularity is at a higher rate than deep house.
 In other words, how often was the popularity of metal even more pronounced than \(0.563 - 0.529 = 0.034 = 3.4\%\)?

 Seventh and lastly, in many hypothesis testing procedures, it is commonly recommended to set the significance level of the test beforehand.
 It is denoted by \(\alpha\).
 Please review our discussion of \(\alpha\) in Section 9.1.1 when we discussed the theory-based approach.
 For now, it is sufficient to recall that if the \(p\)-value is less than or equal to \(\alpha\), we reject the null hypothesis \(H_0\).